 Goal #3- During the spring semester of 2006, we collected and evaluated the writing of seniors in the Senior Seminar course.
 We used the results to determine the appropriate standard that students should meet in order to deem our teaching efforts acceptable.
-Since that time, research papers from the freshmen Ecology/Evolution course and Senior Seminar course have been collected and assessed, for comparison, using the above rubric.
+Since that time, research papers from the freshmen Ecology/Evolution course and Senior Seminar course have been collected and assessed, for comparison.

 Due to previous assessment report recommendations, the collection and storage of the freshmen papers has improved.
-In 2009/2010 both freshmen and senior papers were available for only seven students, in 2010/2011 the number was nine and in 2011/2012 the number was ten out of a possible 17 seniors.
-For the 2012/2013 year, we had 17 freshman papers for the 18 graduating seniors.
-We have good results collecting the Senior Seminar papers.
-The continuing challenge is making sure that a paper is collected for every freshman, and then stored for four years so that it is ready for the comparison with the senior paper.
-It is recommended that papers be collected and stored electronically in a G Share file.
+In 2009/2010 both freshmen and senior papers were available for only seven students, in 2010/2011 the number was nine, in 2011/2012 the number was ten and in 2012/2013 the number was 17 out of 18 graduating seniors.
+This year, 2013/2104 the number is eleven out of 20 graduating seniors but, this year we implemented electronic storage of the freshmen and senior papers in the G share file and therefore we anticipate a higher collection and storage rate of papers in the future.